ConorStokes/ConorStokes.github.io/_posts/2014-09-28-vertex-cache-optimised-index-buffer-compression.md

 Performance wise, the algorithm offers linear scaling, decompressing about 50 million triangles a second and compressing about 20 million across a variety of meshes with my implementation on a single core.
 For compression, I used a large pre-allocated buffer for the bitstream to avoid the overhead of re-allocations.
 Compression is also very consistently between 12 and 13bits a triangle.

+The compressed and uncompressed columns in the below table refer to sizes in bytes.
+The models are the typical Stanford scanned test models.

 MODEL&nbsp;&nbsp;  |  &nbsp;&nbsp;TRIANGLES&nbsp;&nbsp;  |  &nbsp;&nbsp;UNCOMPRESSED&nbsp;&nbsp;  |  &nbsp;&nbsp;COMPRESSED&nbsp;&nbsp;  |  &nbsp;&nbsp;COMPRESSION TIME&nbsp;&nbsp;  | &nbsp;&nbsp;DECOMPRESSION TIME
 :-- | :-- | :-- | :-- | :-- | :-- |
 Bunny | &nbsp;&nbsp;69,630 | &nbsp;&nbsp;835,560 | &nbsp;&nbsp;111,786 | &nbsp;&nbsp;3.7ms | &nbsp;&nbsp;1.45ms